fherb2/wildlifeRecords2Hdf/README.md

 # Project State

 Development for a first version with a reasonable range of functions in progress.
 Image data are not yet considered.

+# Licence

+The MIT licence was chosen to be fully compatible with opensoundscape.